OutSystems/docs-odc/src/eap/building-apps/exposing_rest/customize-rest-urls.md

 ---
-summary: Customize the URL of your exposed REST API methods according to your needs.
+summary: OutSystems allows you to customize the URL of your REST API methods according to your needs.
 tags:
 locale: en-us
 guid: 745374fa-efb6-4f96-a488-10a1830f519c
 app_type: mobile apps, reactive web apps
 platform-version: odc
 figma:
 ---
 # Customize REST URLs